-Alberta Education supports First Nations, Métis and Inuit student success with a number of key strategies, including establishing collaborative partnerships with First Nations and Métis leadership and communities; building relationships and engagement with First Nations, Métis and Inuit parents and families; developing culturally relevant learning resources and program supports; increasing the number of First Nations, Métis and Inuit professionals in the education workforce; and providing professional development in First Nations, Métis and Inuit education.
+Alberta Education supports First Nations, Métis and Inuit student success with a number of key strategies, including establishing collaborative partnerships with First Nations and Métis leadership and communities; building relationships and engagement with First Nations, Métis and Inuit parents and families; developing culturally relevant learning resources and program supports; increasing the number of First Nations, Métis and Inuit professionals in the education workforce; and providing professional learning in First Nations, Métis and Inuit education to ensure that all students, teachers and school leaders learn about First Nations, Métis and Inuit perspectives and experiences, treaties and the history and legacy of residential schools.
 The First Nations, Métis and Inuit Education Policy Framework provides the basis for the implementation of student-focused strategies that increase all Albertans' understanding of First Nations, Métis and Inuit cultures, peoples and histories.
-Information about First Nations, Métis and Inuit education, the First Nations Education in Alberta and other initiatives and resources is available on the Alberta Education website.
+Information about First Nations, Métis and Inuit education, the First Nations, Métis and Inuit collaborative framework approach, the Memorandum of Understanding for First Nations Education in Alberta and other initiatives and resources is available on the Alberta Education website.
 For additional information, contact the First Nations, Métis and Inuit Education Division.

 Schools are encouraged to use learning resources that increase and strengthen Albertans' knowledge and understanding of First Nations, Métis and Inuit cultures, worldviews and histories; treaty and Aboriginal rights; the legacy of residential schools; and First Nations, Métis and Inuit lands and governance.
 In collaboration with First Nations, Métis and Inuit Elders, knowledge keepers and educators, Alberta Education includes and reflects First Nations, Métis and Inuit perspectives and experiences in Alberta curriculum for all students.
 Alberta Education worked in partnership with First Nations, Métis and Inuit educators and Elders to develop the Aboriginal Studies 10-20-30 Program of Studies.
-Alberta Education also published resources such as Walking Together: First Nations, Métis and Inuit Perspectives in Curriculum, Aboriginal Studies videos, Promising Practices in First Nations, Métis and Inuit Education: Case Studies and Our Words, Our Ways to assist teachers and schools in improving education outcomes for First Nations, Métis and Inuit students.
+Alberta Education also published resources such as Walking Together: First Nations, Métis and Inuit Education: Case Studies and Our Words, Our Ways to assist teachers and schools in improving education outcomes for First Nations, Métis and Inuit students.
 For further information, see Education for Reconciliation pertaining to First Nations, Métis and Inuit education.

-The Aboriginal Learner Data Collection Initiative (ALDCI) requires that school authorities include an Aboriginal self-identity question on student registration forms.
-The required wording for this question is listed in ALDCI Information for School Authorities.
+School authorities are required to include an Aboriginal self-identity question on student registration forms.
+The required wording for this question is listed in Aboriginal Student Self-identification Information for School Authorities.
 This document also provides advice about how schools should submit this information to Alberta Education.
 The data obtained under this initiative allows the ministry to monitor and report on education outcomes, such as achievement levels for First Nations, Métis and Inuit students, and to allocate differential First Nations, Métis and Inuit funding to school authorities.

-Closing the achievement gap for First Nations, Métis and Inuit students is a priority for Alberta.
+Closing the achievement gap in the education system between First Nations, Métis and Inuit students and other students in Alberta is a priority for the province.
 First Nations, Métis and Inuit students will be supported by an education system that meets their programming and learning needs.
-Students will be engaged in relevant and meaningful learning experiences through Kindergarten to Grade 12.
+Students will be engaged in relevant and meaningful learning experiences from Kindergarten to Grade 12.